 It used to be so fun for anyone dreaming about a white winter.
 An ice skating rink, a floating iceberg, fake snow flakes, mulled wine, winter food, an ice show, frosty fireworks...and you had the complete magical winter experience in Darling Harbour.

 For those of you, who either miss or dream about visiting France, go to the Argyle in The Rocks.
 You will mix with the French and the francophone community and celebrate the 14th of July, the French national day.
-It comes one day early in Sydney - the party starts on Thursday July 13 2017 at 5 pm.
+It comes two days early in Sydney - the party starts on Thursday July 14 2018 from 5 pm till late.

 French champagne, food, music and a bit of cabaret will surely be the ingredients for a memorable night out.

 Every July Australia celebrates the Aboriginal populations, their culture and history.
 It is the week long NAIDOC festival, hosted by a different city every year.

 The awards recognise:

 The festival week: 8 to 15 July 2018, celebrating women and the role they play in the community.

 To support the festival, you can learn more about Australian Aborigines, understand their culture, get familiar with, or buy some Aboriginal art, get more information about Indigenous names and visit places rich with Aboriginal significance, for example Uluru or Alice Springs.

 21 films from Denmark, Iceland, Finland, Norway and Sweden will screen at Palace cinemas in Leichhardt, Paddington and Chippendale from the 10th to the 29th of July 2018.